kripikroli/dev_bitcoinminer/_posts/2015-12-09-what-is-bitcoin-mining-and-how-to-be-a-bitcoin-miner.md

 ---
 layout: post
 title: What is Bitcoin mining and how you can be a Bitcoin miner
+description: What is Bitcoin mining?
+Bitcoin mining is how Bitcoin transactions are validated and confirmed by the Bitcoin network.
 date: '2015-12-09T11:28:45+08:00'
 tags:
 - bitcoin mining